The Best Local LLMs for 16GB RAM

 For Coding and Development

-When building crawling spiders or API integrations, Qwen2.5-14B and GPT-OSS 20B dominate in syntax accuracy.
+When building crawling spiders or API integrations, Qwen2.5-14B and Gemma 4 26B MoE dominate in syntax accuracy.
 They handle multi-file refactoring and complex debugging scenarios that trip up smaller 7B variants.
+Gemma 4 26B MoE shows a +8.7% improvement on HumanEval over its predecessor.

 For Creative and Vision Tasks